 What always makes me smile, is landing at Cape Town International Airport.
 Firstly, because it means the 10+ hour torture is over.
 Secondly, it’s more often than not sunny.
 Thirdly, I know soon I’ll get to take an Uber ride to Hout Bay.

 Uber drivers are all foreigners.
 “Because South Africans don’t like working” said one from Zimbabwe.
 Most of the drivers are from Zimbabwe.
-Actually, I think all my Uber drivers in Cape Town have been Zimbabwe.
+Actually, I think all my Uber drivers in Cape Town have been Zimbabwean.

 It’s great fun to chat with these smiling young chaps.
 After “where are you froms” I have a chance to tell I’ve been to Zimbabwe, not just to Vic Falls, but driven all the way from Vic Falls to Bulawayo and Masvingo, and Beitbridge.
 1000+ kilometers, thousands of potholes, at least five police stops per day.
 Respect instantly earned, as very few South Africans would think about doing anything like that in Zimbabwe.
 We have something in common: both are foreigners and both have been to Zimbabwe.